-In order to improve operations, we first need to measure key metrics, which are units of work such as the total warehouse cost per order, shipped cost per carton, the cost per line on an order and cost per unit.
-Once we understand what these metrics show, we can then develop options for processes that reduce steps and therefore cost; or improve service levels in the warehouse such as order turnaround time measured in hours.
+In order to improve operations, we first need to measure and track key metrics.
+Examples of key metrics are the total warehouse cost per order and order turnaround time.
+Once we understand what these metrics show, we can then develop options for processes that reduce steps and therefore cost; or improve service levels in the warehouse such as the order turnaround time measured in hours.

 Warehouse cost per order

-This calculation is the total warehouse costs for all warehouse functions divided by the number of orders processed for the measurement time frame.
-The measurement time frame or reporting period start out as annual (or trailing 12 months) and then more frequently (such as monthly).
+This calculation is the total warehouse costs for all warehouse functions divided by the number of orders processed for the measured time frame.
+The measured time frames or reporting periods start out as annual (or trailing 12 months) and then move to more frequent (such as monthly or quarterly).

-These warehouse expenses should be available from your company’s profit & loss statement, and they comprise a high percentage of all fulfillment expenses.
-The number of orders may come from marketing or better yet your WMS system.
+These warehouse costs should be available from your company’s profit & loss statement, and they comprise a high percentage of all fulfillment expenses.
+The number of orders should come from your warehouse management system, or WMS.

-Our recommendation is to measure the total warehouse costs per order two ways.
+Our recommendation is that if you intend to benchmark against other companies, its important to measure the total warehouse costs per order two ways.

-- The first is to calculate warehouse cost per order excluding employee benefits and outbound shipping costs.
+- The first is to calculate warehouse cost per order excluding employee benefits.

-- The second calculation of warehouse cost per order includes employee benefit, payroll taxes and shipping costs.
+- The second calculation of warehouse cost per order includes employee benefits.

-These expenses vary widely between operations.
-The benefits and payroll taxes - health care; paid personal and vacation days; payroll taxes paid; matching savings and retirement plans are not something an operations executive has direct control over generally.
+Benefits can vary vary widely between operations so when benchmarking, the first calculation above is best to use.
+Benefits are also not something an operations executive has direct control over generally.
 However, they may add 15% to 30% to the total warehouse cost per order.

-Outbound shipping costs are the single largest costs involved in order fulfillment.
-Shipping costs are larger than the sum of all warehouse costs per order as defined above.
+Another expense that is not included in the cost per order calculation is outbound and inbound shipping costs.
+Shipping costs are the single largest costs involved in order fulfillment.
+They can be larger than the sum of all warehouse costs together as defined above.
 Outbound shipping varies based on company volumes shipped and shipping cost negotiation, which is why they distort comparisons you make to other e-commerce fulfillment operations.